drebes/chromeos-ansible-playbooks/README.md

-You can configure the list of extra packages that get installed by modifying the the `packages` variable under `extra_packages` in the file `group_vars/all` and setting it to the list of packages you'd like to get installed.
+You can configure the list of extra packages that get installed by modifying the the `packages` variable under `extra_packages` in the file `group_vars/all` and setting it to the list of packages you'd like to have.

 #### Visual Studio Code extensions

-You can configure the list of Visual Studio Code extensions that get installed by modifying the the `extensions` variable under `vscode` in the file `group_vars/all` and setting it to the list of extensions you'd like to get installed.
+You can configure the list of Visual Studio Code extensions that get installed by modifying the the `extensions` variable under `vscode` in the file `group_vars/all` and setting it to the list of extensions you'd like to have.